12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 • No dinghy dock: There’s nowhere to dock your dinghy here – be ready to get your feet wet when you’re pulling it up on the beach.

-Popular, crowded, but with quiet nights (usually)
+Popular, crowded, with quiet nights (usually)

 You can expect a lively scene during the high season (June-September) with numerous boats sheltering at Portić.
 Still, this large bay easily accommodates 30+ boats, and it does tend to thin out in the evening hours.
+In recent years, it stays a bit livelier on the weekends because a lot of charter boats overnight here due to the proximity of the marinas.

 If you’re a fan of swimming and snorkeling, be prepared to do it early in the morning.
 Underwater visibility becomes an issue during the day due to anchor activity.